 The Issuer and the Julius Baer Group are involved in a number of judicial, regulatory and arbitration proceedings concerning matters arising in connection with the conduct of their businesses.
 It is inherently difficult to predict the outcome of many of the legal, regulatory and other adversarial proceedings involving the Issuer's businesses, particularly those cases in which the matters are brought on behalf of various classes of claimants, which seek damages of material or indeterminate amounts or involve novel legal claims.
 Whilst the Issuer and the Julius Baer Group are defending their interests in all such proceedings, they are also actively engaged in finding commercially sensible resolutions to such matters in order to mitigate or extinguish related risks.

-For further information regarding legal proceedings and the Issuer and Julius Baer Group's litigation provisions as of 31 December 2021, see Note 16 "Provisions" of the Financial Statements in the Issuer Consolidated Annual Report 2021, incorporated herein by reference.
+For further information regarding legal proceedings and the Issuer and Julius Baer Group's litigation provisions as of 31 December 2022, see Note 15 "Provisions" of the financial statements in the Extract Consolidated Financial Statements 2022.

 Ratings